mattKjer/epicdemic-poker/README.md

 Development of the front end to reflect photoshop prototype. \
 Implemention of ducks structure for app scalability. \
 Reset points feature. \
-Account log in / Oauth
+Account log in / Oauth \
+Server side and client side validation \
+Proper error handling

 ### Author